 The ROC helps to set up the legal structure of the DIFC Regulated Firm.
 Shareholders can be individual, or corporate.
 There are many options available, such as ‘Private Company Limited by Shares’ and ‘Limited Liability Partnerships’.
 In case of Private Company Limited by Shares, the costs for setting up include:

-(ii.)for Incorporation of a Private Company Limited by Shares (5 working days): US$ 8,000
+(ii.)
+Application for Incorporation of a Private Company Limited by Shares (5 working days): US$ 8,000.